tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Astrids_first_game_was_just_the_start.md

 Turning to me, Spencer swiped at his eyes.

 “I’m fucking scared,” he whispered.
 “I’m scared of what I’m going to do next.”
 He paused, a darkness swirling in his eyes I recognise from Astrid’s; a dark which hadn’t quite rooted itself and taken full bloom.
 He was still scared, still human.
 “Can you… feel that?
 It’s there, Penny.
 It’s creeping up my spine, and in my gut, my chest, it’s a… hunger.”
 He grasped my shoulders again, shaking me violently.
 I could see and hear and feel exactly what he was taking about.
 A presence in the air which wasn’t the wind.
 The wind didn’t laugh.

-The wind wasn’t made up of tiny little invisible fingers prodding and poking and pulling at my hair, stabbing at my mouth.
+The wind wasn’t made up of tiny little invisible fingers prodding and poking and pulling at my hair, stabbing at my mouth, trying to gag me.

 “Well?”
 Spencer’s lips broke out into a hopeful smile, the ghost of hope, when my head twitched slightly, my gaze finding a shadow bounding from the tree’s.